Earth Notes: Low-Carbon Efficient Dishwashing

 - Run the coolest/quickest programme that will do the job.
 Heating water uses almost all of the wash energy.

-- Choose a programme that lets your dishes dry in the air.
-A 'thermal dry' uses a fair bit of energy and is usually not needed.
+- Choose a programme that lets your dishes dry in the air if you have one.
+Avoid a special 'thermal dry' that will use a fair bit of energy and is usually not needed.
 Especially if you have time and/or a dish rack for tricky items.

 Before Loading Up...